ZuinigeRijder/SolisCloud2PVOutput/README.md

 * watt (current)
 * watthour today
 * inverter temperature (instead of outside temperature, you can still overrule with weather device)
-* AC voltage (max voltage of 3 phases, used "Power Consumption" field, so read "AC Volt" for the "Power Used" column of PVOutput and ignore "Energy Used" column)
+* AC voltage (max voltage of 3 phases), default "Power Consumption" field is misused, so read "AC Volt" for the "Power Used" column of PVOutput and ignore "Energy Used" column
+* People with [Solis Consumption Monitoring solution installed](https://github.com/ZuinigeRijder/SolisCloud2PVOutput/issues/15) can also send the Power Used (FamilyLoadPower) instead of AC Voltage
+* People with [Solis Consumption Monitoring solution and Solis hybrid inverter with battery storage](https://github.com/ZuinigeRijder/SolisCloud2PVOutput/discussions/24) can also send the Power Used (HomeConsumption) instead of AC Voltage.

 This information is used to compute the new information to be send to PVOutput and/or Domoticz, when the timestamp is changed.